Transform your discovery

 Events and Upcoming Regional Programs

-Learn about the impact your research or innovation could have in solving real-world problems by attending our Novus I-Corps Program at New Jersey Institute of Technology (NJIT), a half-day introduction to I-Corps, followed by optional self-paced coursework.
+Learn about the impact your research or innovation could have in solving real-world problems by attending our Novus I-Corps Program at New Jersey Institute of Technology, a half-day introduction to I-Corps, co-sponsored by the Northeast I-Corps Hub!

 Sharing successes